 \section{Related Work}

-\textbf{Discrete diffusion posterior sampling.} Discrete diffusion models have recently emerged as a powerful framework for posterior sampling over categorical sequences, offering a promising alternative to autoregressive generation.
-Unlike autoregressive models, which commit to a fixed left-to-right decoding order, discrete diffusion models generate a full predictive distribution over all tokens at each denoising step, enabling parallel generation and flexible conditioning.
-This property makes discrete diffusion particularly well-suited for posterior sampling under external constraints, such as reward models or energy functions, without retraining or task-specific fine-tuning~\citep{pg-dlm,aps}.
+\textbf{Discrete diffusion posterior sampling.} Discrete diffusion models offer a non-autoregressive alternative for posterior sampling over categorical sequences, generating predictive distributions over all tokens in parallel at each denoising step.
+This makes them well-suited for posterior sampling under external constraints such as reward models, without retraining or task-specific fine-tuning~\citep{pg-dlm, aps}.

-\textbf{Gradient-free reward guidance.} In continuous diffusion, which is popular primarily for images, search based methods have recently gained attention \citep{fk-steering, dts, dm_noise_trajectory, guo2025trainingfreeguidancedifferentiabilityscalable, kim2025testtimealignmentdiffusionmodels, zhang2025inferencetimescalingdiffusionmodels}.
-A widely used gradient-free baseline for both autoregressive and discrete diffusion models is Best-of-$N$ (BoN), which samples $N$ independent trajectories and selects the one with the highest reward.
-While simple, BoN is often sample-inefficient, especially when reward signals are sparse.
-More structured gradient-free approaches for discrete diffusion build on advanced sampling based methods~\citep{uehara2025rewardguidediterativerefinementdiffusion, pg-dlm, sgdd, guo2024plugandplaycontrollablegenerationdiscrete}.
-Particle Gibbs methods~\citep{pg-dlm} perform trajectory-level resampling to approximate the posterior, while split Gibbs discrete diffusion (SGDD)~\citep{sgdd} alternates between two samplers: sampling from the prior and reward model.
-These methods avoid gradient approximation but suffer from slow convergence due to the curse of ambient dimension and limited scalability.